 R1.7.
 Just before Section VI - Why not apply your approach to the "proper crash trace" and see if it did reproduce it?

-For the bugs that were successfully reproduced, we applied the approach to the proper crash traces.
+For the bugs that were successfully reproduced- we applied the approach to the proper crash traces.
+We modified the text on page XXX to explicitly indicate this.
 Unfortunately, in practice, we do not always have proper crash traces.
 So, we preferred to show an example where we have corrupt frames and how partial traces can be dealt with.

 Reviewer 2: